 Stacey Leach graduated from Texas A&M University where he earned both a bachelor of science and doctor of veterinary medicine degree.
 He completed a small animal rotating internship in 2008 at the University of Missouri.
 He also completed a cardiology residency at MU in 2012 and subsequently joined the faculty as an assistant teaching professor.
 He is board certified by the American College of Veterinary Internal Medicine in the specialty of cardiology.

-Amanda Alviso, Veterinary Technician
+Amanda Alviso, Veterinary Assistant

 Amanda Alviso was born and raised locally here in Columbia, Missouri, where she has worked with small animals in various settings for more than 15 years.
 She is currently finishing her bachelor’s degree in general studies and plans to pursue veterinary technician studies.
 When she is not working, her hobbies include outdoor activities such as hiking, camping and kayaking.
 She also has a passion for fitness, nutrition and traveling.